The Day the Sky Exploded

-The Day the Sky Exploded (La morte viene dallo spazio), released in the United Kingdom as Death Comes From Outer Space, is a 1958 science fiction film.
+The Day the Sky Exploded (La morte viene dallo spazio), released in the United Kingdom as Death Comes From Outer Space, is a 1958 French/Italian international co-production science fiction film.
 It is known as the first Italian science fiction film, predating even the science fiction films of Antonio Margheriti.

 Plot

-From Cape Shark in the Australian desert, the United Nations launches an atomic rocket on a manned moon mission, but one of the engines malfunctions.
-The American pilot, John MacLaren, disengages the capsule and returns to Earth.
+From Cape Shark in the Australian desert, the United Nations launches an atomic rocket on a crewed Moon mission, but one of the engines malfunctions.
+The American pilot, John MacLaren, disengages the escape capsule and returns to Earth.
 However, the atomic booster continues, eventually exploding in the Delta asteroid cluster.
 When MacLaren insists on staying at Cape Shark to help, his homesick wife Mary takes their son and leaves for the U.S. without him.

-Engineer Peter Leduq, a boastful ladies' man, bets that he can thaw frigid co-worker Katie Dandridge with a kiss within six days, unaware she can hear him over the intercom.
+Engineer Peter Leduq, a boastful ladies' man, bets that he can "thaw frigid co-worker Katie Dandridge with a kiss within six days", unaware she can hear him over the intercom.
 She rebuffs his initial efforts but allows him to kiss her while they are working an all-nighter to calculate the results of the rocket's explosion.
 When she belatedly remembers his amorousness is motivated by a bet, she is heartbroken, not realizing he has developed genuine feelings for her.

 The rocket explosion dislodges the asteroids from their orbits.
 They merge into one giant cluster heading for Earth.
 To make matters worse, scientists find that the cluster will pass the Moon, causing tidal effects which will flood coastal regions.
 As the cluster approaches, it causes worldwide disasters: tidal waves, wind, firestorms, and earthquakes.
 Mass evacuations lead to panic and riots.

 While searching for a solution, Dandridge cracks under pressure, and Leduq takes over her shift for her, exposing his sensitive and supportive side to her.
 At the eleventh hour, MacLaren comes up with the idea of arming every missile on Earth with a nuclear warhead and firing them all at the cluster.
 Due to the climate change wrought by the cluster, Cape Shark's air conditioning must remain at maximum power to keep the temperature low enough for the base's calculator to determine all the firing data.
 MacLaren is reunited with his family.
 Mary explains that they were waiting until the last minute to board the plane in hopes that he would join them, and so they heard the announcement of the asteroid disaster and headed back to Cape Shark.

 Scientist Dr. Randowsky becomes convinced that the chaos caused by the cluster is divine punishment for humanity's use of nuclear missiles.
 He disables the air conditioning unit, thus rendering the calculator inoperative, and uses a gun to hold off anyone who approaches to restore it.
 MacLaren, Leduq, and MacLaren's friend Herbert Weisser rush Randowsky, and Weisser is fatally shot.
 Randowsky runs out of ammunition and accidentally electrocutes himself while fleeing from MacLaren and Leduq.
 The calculator is restarted, and the last of the firing data is transmitted.
 The missiles are launched, destroying the cluster and saving Earth.